ajaypeesa/DevOps-Interview-Guide/9. FSI DevOps/1. General DevOps Questions/README.md

 - **Notify Stakeholders**: Whenever a new version is released, stakeholders (both internal and external) should be notified, especially if there are breaking changes.

-- In a CI/CD environment, robust versioning practices provide a clear historical record, facilitate collaboration, and ensure that software is consistently delivered to users.
-Effective versioning reduces ambiguities and ensures that teams can quickly respond to issues or changes when they arise.

 ---